 A good addition to the stats presented would have been some kind of hitting efficiency or kill %.
 After all, the bottom line is whether you score points.

 I’ve talked with coaches of professional teams about this.
 I feel that at the top echelon the middles are at such a high level and attack reach that you can practically go with a 2-ball.
 So long as they are able to attack at full extension and only face a single block they have a strong advantage.
 The broader question, however, is the full offensive efficiency.
 Is it markedly different depending on the speed of the front quick?
 The numbers above tend to suggest it is.

 At the end of the quote above the author asks whether things are different at lower levels of play.
 Obviously, if you slide down the scale far enough blocking is simply not a major consideration.
 You don’t have to worry about it in these terms.
 That level is much like the one at the top level.
 A higher set to the middle can work well.
 The hitter still has the advantage and even for the outside sets the block tends to be fairly poor.
 In fact, going quick would likely lead to less offensive effectiveness.
-There will be an increased error rates from setter-hitter misconnections.
+There will be an increased error rate from setter-hitter misconnections.